-Implant dentistry is the most advanced therapy available to replace missing teeth.
+Dental Implants are the most advanced therapy available today to replace missing teeth.
 Dental implant restorations generally look, feel and act like natural teeth.

 Dental implants may offer you important advantages compared to other treatment options: improved good health and enhanced appearance, which may lead to greater self-confidence and a better quality of life.

 Teeth can be lost for a number of reasons, including cavities, periodontal disease or trauma.